 * Click here for rating key

-The English Grill Restaurant Review: The Brown Hotel is one of Louisville’s historic grand properties, and its clubby English Grill one of the city’s finest dining establishments.
-Dark oak-paneled walls are hung with oil paintings of famous racehorses; chairs at the candle-lit, linen-draped tables pamper guests with soft upholstery.
-Chef Josh Bettis uses Kentucky ingredients and continental culinary traditions to create an upscale, regional menu.
-While dishes change with the seasons, typical offerings include pressed watermelon tuna niçoise, roasted monkfish with vegetables, and open-face wild mushroom ravioli.
+The English Grill Restaurant Review: The Brown Hotel ranks as one of Louisville’s historic grand properties, and its clubby English Grill is among the city’s finest dining establishments.
+Dark oak-paneled walls support oil paintings of famous racehorses; chairs at the candle-lit, linen-draped tables pamper guests with soft upholstery.
+Many Kentucky ingredients appear on the continental-inspired menu.
+Either the seared scallop Benedict with lamb bacon and a quail egg or the farmer’s salad with tart apple vinaigrette makes an excellent prelude to the main course.
+You can choose from beef, game or fish sections of the menu with two sides included in the price.
+Try the bison rib-eye steak with Stilton blue cheese bread pudding and sous vide white asparagus, or partner the Dover sole meunière with salsify, mushrooms and fava bean ragù and bourbon-glazed heirloom carrots.
 You’ll always find the Louisville signature Hot Brown, a cross between a sandwich and a casserole, layering turkey and bacon slices over toast, smothered in a savory mornay sauce and broiled until the cheese bubbles.
 The dish was invented at the hotel in 1926 as a late-night snack for guests dancing in the ballroom.
-One dessert that represents the merging of the Old and New Worlds is the light-as-air buttermilk panna cotta.
+Soufflés, offered in flavors that change nightly, are light and finished with a rich crème anglaise.
 The 200-plus-bottle wine list features selections chosen from across the globe, as well as from Kentucky’s best wineries.
 Service is professional.